 - Point CEMS: It is suggested that the measurement point be (1) no less than 1.0 meters (3.3 ft) from the stack or duct wall or (2) within or centrally located over the centroidal area of the stack or duct cross-section.

 - Path CEMS: It is suggested that the effective measurement path (1) be totally within the inner area bounded by a line 1.0 meter (3.3 ft) from the stack or duct wall, or (2) have at least 70 percent of the path within the inner 50 percent of the stack or duct cross-sectional area, or (3) be centrally located over any part of the centroidal area.

-These have the most stringent regulations and require the longest length of straight stack or duct.
+These have the most stringent regulations and require the longest straight stack or duct length.

 Sampling and/or velocity measurements are performed at a site located at least eight stack or duct diameters downstream and two diameters upstream from any flow disturbance, such as a bend, expansion, or contraction in the stack or from a visible flame.
 If necessary, an alternative location may be selected, at a position at least two stack or duct diameters downstream and a half diameter upstream from any flow disturbance.

 CEMS opacity port requirements are more stringent than the CEMS probe location but less than the flow probe.

 Select a measurement location that is (1) at least 4 duct diameters downstream from all particulate control equipment or flow disturbance, (2) at least 2 duct diameters upstream of a flow disturbance, (3) where condensed water vapor is not present, and (4) accessible to permit maintenance.

 Here is a sample illustration showing how the equivalent diameters are measured on a stack or duct: